Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Threat Model

 \section{Threat Model}

-\sys protects against adversarial attacks in which the attacker has full control of the target component and can modify its source code arbitrarily.
-The modified component will maintain benign behavior during its entire lifetime, otherwise a malicious modification could be detected during testing, development, or production---\eg a crash can occur during the dependent application's execution.
-This malicious behavior injected is stealthy, in that it activates only in target environments or under precise conditions, and side-effectual, in that it produces effects beyond just producing the outputs of a function---\eg file-system access, modification of environment variables, network access, or arbitrary code execution.
-Since a malicious component can potentially attack the host system during regeneration, \sys interacts with the library in an isolated environment.
+\sys protects against attacks in which the attacker has full control of the target component and can modify its source code arbitrarily.
+The modified target component exhibits correct client-facing behavior.
+The malicious behavior injected is side-effectful in that it produces effects beyond just producing component outputs, \eg filesystem access, environment variable modification, network access, or arbitrary code execution.
+Since a malicious component can potentially attack the host system during regeneration, \sys interacts with the component in an isolated environment.

 \sys also protects against software removal from remote repositories.
-An adversarial developer might either unpublish their library or replace it with a no-op, thus breaking all dependent applications. \sys can regenerate the library with a functionally equivalent one, replacing the dependency from that point onward.
+An adversary might unpublish a component (as in the npm left-pad incident~\cite{leftpad}), replace it with a no-op, or replace it with an incorrect or incompatible version, thus breaking all dependent applications. \sys can be deployed to proactively regenerate components before removal, replacement, or revision, making alternative versions available in the event of such removal, replacement, or revision.

-\sys assumes that any back-end LLM that it uses and the target language's runtime environment are all part of the trusted computing base (TCB).
+\sys assumes that the back-end LLM and the target language's runtime are all part of the trusted computing base.